GAsNA/la-taverniere/README.md

 ## Actions

-- [x]  Announcement for newly posted youtube videos and youtube live (for one youtube channel for now)
+- [x]  Announcement for newly posted youtube videos and youtube live - NOT PUBLICLY OPEN TO EVERY GUILD FOR NOW
     - [ ]  Add reel in youtube announcements.
 See if /shorts/{idvideo} return something if shorts or error if not ou l'inverse
     - [ ]  Stop bot properly
-    - [ ]  Multi-guild accessibility
 - [x]  Log message for each bot action
 - [x]  Levels for conversation and messages

 ### Commands
 >By default, the owner of a guild is an admin.

-- [x]  No youtube live command for 'today' or until a specified date - admin only
+- [x]  No youtube live command for 'today' or until a specified date - admin only - NOT PUBLICLY OPEN TO EVERY GUILD FOR NOW
 - [x]  Blacklist command to ban a person and add their id and a reason (with date) to a chan - admin only
 - [x]  Kick command to kick a personn - admin only
 - [x]  Command to add or delete a handler to add a role to a user when a reaction is made on a specific message - admin only